PhilNel/knowledge-boardgame-assistant/CONTRIBUTING.md

 ## Suggested File Structure

-Look at the `nemesis/` folder for examples, but generally include:
+Look at the `nemesis/` folder for examples, but generally include a folder for each mechanic of your game.
+For example, the Nemesis rules include specific sections on how to setup the game and victory conditions.

-- `README.md` - Overview of what's documented
-- `core-mechanics.md` - Basic game flow and actions
-- `clarifications.md` - FAQ and edge cases

 **Note**: Every game is different!
 Use whatever structure makes sense for your game.